 The stupa is build on Ogoy a remote island in Siberia.
 Why there?

 Yes, it is on Ogoy on Lake Baikal in Siberia.
 It’s difficult and easy question.
 I was born in Siberia, so that’s a first connection.
 More mystical answer?
 I saw the shape of this island in a dream and knew that this island was located on Lake Baikal.
 Lake Baikal for Siberia is like the Himalayas for India: a natural phenomenon that purifies the soul and mind.
 The stupa is a declaration of World Peace and Consolation.

 In 2004, when we organized a trip to Lake Baikal with a Tibetan Lama, we were stopping on many different places on Lake Baikal.
 On the very last day before we were leaving, we stopped at one island.

-There’s nothing on the island, there’s no water, people, nothing.
+There is no water and there are no people on the island.
 The Lama said that it would be a good place to have supper.
-One year later, we found ourselves organizing the whole construction.
-We joke that it was like a pregnancy, because it took nine months to build the stupa.
+One year later, we found ourselves building a stupa!

 How accepted is it in Russia to build a stupa?

 It was a complicated period at the beginning, because it is next to the main island, Olkhom.
 This is the place where the world shaman organization holds its annual meetings.
 So it is historic shaman’s land, and was present even before the [Russian] revolution.

 When we were building in 2005, there were no real obstacles.
 It was going rather well, local people would come help us, people from the country, even from abroad.
 They would come, stay for a couple of days, and lend a hand.
 During the construction, there was endless display of blessings.
 I can’t even begin to tell you how many rainbows we’ve seen, or incredible rain that would look like crystals falling from the sky, just like diamonds.
 It was orchestrated like a special play of nature and elements, working with us in synchronicity.